Flood restoration works – roads

 Reserve Creek Road has had safety measures put in place following damage caused by ex-Tropical Cyclone Alfred.
 The speed limit has been reduced and there is a 4.5 tonne weight limit.

-Everingham, Glengarrie, Fernvale and Reserve Creek Road: Design work for the restoration of a land slips have been completed by Civil Consult and 3 of the 5 projects are currently out to market for the construction tender which closes late March.
+Everingham, Glengarrie and Fernvale Road: Design work for the restoration of land slips have been completed by Civil Consult and 3 of the 5 projects are currently being reviewed.
 Council has received funding for the work which is programmed to commence in the first half of 2025.

-Safety measures have been put in place on Reserve Creek Road at Reserve Creek around further damage caused by Ex-Tropical Cyclone Alfred.
+Reserve Creek Road: Safety measures have been put in place on Reserve Creek Road at Reserve Creek around further damage caused by Ex-Cyclone Alfred.

-Water barriers are no in place with give way signs through the single lane section.
-Speed limits have been reduced to 40 kmh and there is a weight limit on the road of 4.5 tonnes.
+Water barriers are now in place with give way signs through the single lane section.
+Speed limits have been reduced to 40 km/h and there is a weight limit on the road of 4.5 tonnes.
 Motorists are urged to proceed with caution and not move barriers.

 Bridges package south west